ricardomm7/leaflink/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Facilities Manager (FM), I want to list the vehicles that are due for a check-up.
+As a Facilities Manager (VFM), I want to list the vehicles that are due for a check-up.

 ### 1.2.
 Customer Specifications and Clarifications